 Established in 1982, the Centre is one of the largest graduate teaching and research institutes of Earth Sciences in Canada, and represents the combined expertise of the Departments of Earth Sciences at Carleton University and the University of Ottawa.
 The Centre offers programs leading to M.Sc. and Ph.D. degrees with emphasis in environmental geoscience, paleontology, isotope geochemistry, petrology, geomathematics/computing; mineral and petroleum resource geology, sedimentary systems and basin analysis, tectonics, geodynamics, seismic engineering and seismology and physical geography.

 The size of the Centre and our location in the nation's capital offer unique opportunities for collaborative research projects among members of the two departments, with staff at the Canadian Museum of Nature and Geological Survey of Canada, located minutes away from Carleton.
-The university campuses are only fifteen minutes apart by complimentary inter-university transport and within a short distance of most federal research facilities.
+The university campuses are only fifteen minutes apart and there is a quick connection by rapid transit.
+We are also within a short distance of most federal research facilities.